Sofía Roma

-Sofía Roma (born 21 November 1996) is a Puerto Rican and Italian basketball player who represents Puerto Rico in international play.
+Sofía Roma (born November 21, 1996) is a Puerto Rican and Italian basketball player who represents Puerto Rico in international play.
 Roma played college basketball at Wagner College and later Duke.

 Early life

-An Italian-Puerto Rican, Roma was born on 21 November 1996 in the Richmond Hill neighborhood of New York City, New York.
+An Italian-Puerto Rican, Roma was born on November 21, 1996, in the Richmond Hill neighborhood of New York City, New York.
 A center, Roma played high school basketball at Nazareth Regional.

 College career

 Roma played college basketball for the Wagner Seahawks, which represent Wagner College.
 In her freshman season, she was noted for her rebounding and shot-blocking, averaging 5.8 rebounds and 1.0 blocks per game in 29 games played.
 She then averaged 10.0 rebounds per game in her sophomore year.
 Following the season, she transferred to Duke University, where she played for the Blue Devils.
 Due to the NCAA's transfer rules, she sat out the 2016–17 season.
-She made her debut with Duke on 25 January 2018, against Boston College.
+She made her debut with Duke on January 25, 2018, against Boston College.
 She dealt with knee issues, causing her to have limited playing time while at Duke.

 Professional career

 Roma has played professional club basketball in Sweden, Italy, Spain, and Puerto Rico.
 After finishing her college career at Duke, she played for the Cangrejeras de Santurce of the Puerto Rican Baloncesto Superior Nacional Femenino (BSNF) league in 2019 and 2020.
 In June 2020, she signed with the Italian club Della Fiore Broni of the Lega Basket Femminile (LBF).
 In August 2021, Roma signed with Grupo Hafesa Raca Granada of the Liga Femenina Challenge.
 She later played for Södertälje BBK in Sweden.
 In January 2023, she signed with A.S.
 Vicenza.
 In 2023, Roma returned to the BSNF to play for the Montañeras de Morovis.

+In January 2026, Roma signed with Njarðvík of the Icelandic Úrvalsdeild kvenna.